MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-meetings-three-tiers-protection.md

 - The **Who can bypass the lobby?** admin meeting policy (per user or group)
 - The **People dialing in can bypass the lobby** admin meeting policy (per user or group)
-- The **Who can bypass the lobby?** setting in sensitivity labels and meeting templates (per meeting)
+- The **Who can bypass the lobby?** option in sensitivity labels and meeting templates (per meeting)
 - The **People dialing in can bypass the lobby** admin meeting policy (per user or group) or in sensitivity labels and meeting templates (per meeting)

-These settings are also available to the meeting organizer unless they've been locked by a sensitivity label or template.
+These options are also available to the meeting organizer unless they've been locked by a sensitivity label or template.

-While the admin policy sets a default, you need a template or label to enforce

 If you're in a highly regulated industry and you need to manually admit each attendee to all meetings in your organization, you can configure the lobby by using admin meeting policies in the Teams admin center.
 If your organization has different types of meetings that have different lobby requirements, then we recommend using meeting templates or sensitivity labels to configure these settings.

+While the admin policy sets a default, you need a template or label to enforce a lobby setting.

 For more information, see [Configure the Microsoft Teams meeting lobby for sensitive meetings](configure-lobby-sensitive-meetings.md)